rbergenl/_Alpha/docs/ISSUES.md

             import { graphql } from 'gatsby'
             export const pageQuery = graphql``;
         ```
+    - TODO: add a Sitemap (and add it to robots.txt).

 - Base:
     - In file `/bin/planty-base.ts` change the logical stack name (will be name in cloudformation) and add the accountId with Region.